PrajnaKC/Encroachment/README.md

 ## Overview

-This project demonstrates the classification of satellite images using a custom Convolutional Neural Network (CNN) architecture named SpectrumNet.
-The model is designed to classify images from the EuroSAT dataset into ten distinct land use and land cover classes.
+This project demonstrates the classification of satellite images using a custom Convolutional Neural Network (CNN).
+The model is designed to classify images from the EuroSAT dataset into ten distinct classes.

 ## Table of contents
 1. [Introduction](#introduction)